saghul/pycares/docs/channel.rst

         closing is safer as it gives you control over when resources are released.

-    .. py:method:: getaddrinfo(host, port, callback, family=0, type=0, proto=0, flags=0)
+    .. py:method:: getaddrinfo(host, port, *, family=0, type=0, proto=0, flags=0, callback)

         :param string host: Hostname to resolve.

         :param string port: Service to resolve.
 Can be a string, int or None.

-        :param callable callback: Callback to be called with the result of the query.
+        :param callable callback: Callback to be called with the result of the query (keyword-only).

         The ``family``, ``type`` and ``proto`` arguments can be optionally specified in order to narrow the list of addresses returned.
 Passing zero as a value for each of these arguments selects the full range of results.